Timeline of tragedy: What we know about the fire, acts of violence connecting communities in mourning

 - Intoxicology Department bar and restaurant in Berwick organized a fundraiser for fire victims beginning at noon on Saturday in their outdoor space.

-- After 6 p.m. on Saturday, Adrian Sura Reyes drove his car into the crowd gathered at the restaurant, striking at least 10 outside and leaving one person dead, according to state police.
+- After 6 p.m. on Saturday, Adrian Sura Reyes drove his car into the crowd gathered at the restaurant, leaving one person dead and 17 injured, according to state police.
 Sura Reyes then drove away from the scene.
 The victim was identified as 50-year-old Rebecca Reese of Wilkes-Barre.

 - After 6:30 p.m., Sura Reyes was arrested at a home on Ridgewood Avenue in Nescopeck.
 Troopers believe he hit his mother, Rosa Reyes, 56, with his car and beat her with a hammer.